 – the exploration and application of model biological systems in screening for drug treatments.

 For further information and Application Form please contact us.

-Contact: Lorraine Thomas, Lowe Syndrome Trust
+Contact: Andrew Thomas, CEO Lowe Syndrome Trust

 Proposals will be submitted to the charity medical advisory board and follows a peer review process.
 Previous Lowe grant recipients are also invited to apply for a continuation grant.